anto1282/G-WEB_Fraud_Detection/reports/README.md

 > Answer:

 --- question 13 fill here ---
-We performed a hyperparameter sweep using WandB.
-The metadata and configurations for these runs are saved in the project and linked to each run.
-We also chose to save the models that were trained as artifacts in WandB.
-The metadata are attached to the models, so it is possible to reproduce results.
-If the training is run outside of a sweep the data is also stored in the WandB cloud as a single run.
-The files are also stored in a local directory.
+To ensure reproducibility of experiments, we used WandB for hyperparameter sweeps.
+WandB saved the metadata and configurations for each run, allowing us to track and link them to specific experiments.
+We also saved the trained models as artifacts in WandB, with all relevant metadata attached, making it possible to reproduce results.
+If training is done outside of a sweep, the experiment data is stored as a single run in the WandB cloud, and the associated files are also saved locally.
+This setup ensures that we can easily retrieve and reproduce any experiment, keeping track of every detail, including hyperparameters, configurations, and model versions.

 ### Question 14